 All packed dirt roads are challenging, but road bike friendly!

-*After January 31, 2015, registration fees increase buy $10 for each category.
-Event day registration is available on-site (cash, check, or credit) for $11 surcharge.
-On-site registration at the Alpine Ayres Inn from 6:00am on event day.
+*After January 31, 2016, registration fees increase buy $10 for each category.
+Event day registration is available on-site (cash, check, or credit) for $7 surcharge.

-Volunteer at a SAG station for the 4th annual Dirty Devil.
-All volunteers receive a 10% discount off any US-based CCSD camp in 2015 (excluding the Near Death Experience at Kirkwood Mountain Resort), or a 5% discount off any European-based CCSD Tour in 2015, or 100% of any one-day event in 2016 (St Paddy’s Palomar Punishment or Dirty Devil).
+Volunteer at a SAG station for The Dirty Devil.
+All volunteers receive a 10% discount off any one US-based CCSD camp or 100% of any one-day event.
 Please contact firstname.lastname@example.org, if interested in volunteering.

 - The absolute most challenging 84 mile or 127 mile cycling routes you've ever encountered

 - Some of the most stunning scenery on hidden treasures of roads in San Diego County

 - SAG stations for all routes with energy drink, water, gels, and real food; The full route features 6 SAG stations + 2 additional water/ice drops